-A state-of-the-art conservation lab, set up with the support of Tata Trusts in 2019, occupies a significant place in the museum’s five-storey building.
-Through our restoration facilities, we hope to conserve and protect the current collection.
-At the same time, we hope to provide expertise and skills that will contribute to the field of restoration in India.
+A state-of-the-art conservation lab, set up with the support of Tata Trusts in 2019, occupies a significant place in our museum’s five-storey building.
+Through our restoration facilities, we hope to not only conserve and protect our collection, but also provide an avenue for the development of skills and expertise to flourish in the field of restoration in India.

-Over the centuries, south India’s climate, among other factors, has adversely affected several artworks from our collection.
-Home to a growing collection of 18,000 artworks, MAP acknowledges its responsibility to serve as one of the guardians of India’s great heritage.
-Currently, MAP’s conservation lab is run by a team of three specialists.
-In addition to the conservation of the collection, the team will also establish a preventative programme to maintain the collection for future generations.
+Over the centuries South India’s climate, among other factors, has adversely affected several artworks from our collection.
+Home to a growing collection of 60,000 artworks, MAP acknowledges its responsibility to serve as a guardian of India’s diverse heritage.
+MAP’s Conservation Lab is currently run by three specialists who not only conserve the collection but also establish a preventative programme to maintain the collections for future generations.

-MAP’s conservation specialists regularly participate in international training programmes and engage with conservators all around the world to remain updated on the latest discoveries and techniques in the field.
-MAP hopes to establish one of the largest conservation labs in India, through which the museum will also offer conservation services and consultancy to other institutions in the country, actively preserving India’s cultural heritage in every region.
+The conservation specialists at MAP regularly participate in international training programmes and remain updated with the latest cutting-edge developments and techniques in the field.
+We hope to create one of India’s largest conservation labs that could participate and collaborate with other institutions in the country in actively preserving our rich cultural heritage.